 Wat Srisuphan, the Silver Temple

 What is special about Wat Srisuphan?
 Wat Srisuphan is known as the ‘silver temple’.
-On the temple grounds there is a silver workshop.
+On the temple grounds, there is a silver workshop.

 Wat Phuak Hong with its Mon-style chedi

 Wat Phuak Hong means “The Monastery of the Flight of Swans”.
 The temple is located in the southwest corner of the old city, not far from Jaeng Ku Ruang bastion of the old city walls and the Buak Had Park.
 It is a remarkable temple because of the shape of its chedi.
 This chedi is designed as a series of circular layers piled atop one another.
 Each layer contains niches in which are enshrined images of the Buddha, 52 in total.
-Wat Phuak Hong is overlooked by most tourists but has a special place in our hearts as one of the things to do in Chiang Mai.
+Wat Phuak Hong is overlooked by most tourists but has a special place in our hearts as one thing to do in Chiang Mai.

-Wat Muen San, the Japanese field hospital
+Wat Muen San, the other silver temple

 What is special about Wat Muen San?
 It is the second ‘minor’ silver temple.
 The small museum is worth visiting for those interested in World War Two.